WTF is

 Vaginitis is a blanket term that describes inflammation in the vagina; it may be caused by an infection.
 There are three ways that vaginitis presents in the body, and only one (Trich) is known to be spread through sex.
 Bacterial vaginosis may also cause discharge and is caused by an imbalance or change in the bacteria that naturally occur in the vagina.

-Vaginitis Illustration
+Vaginitis illustration

 Trichomoniasis (Trich)